Union Budget 'completely disappointed' Punjab: State FM Cheema

 "The Centre always seeks to know the priorities of the states during pre-Budget meetings.
 But the Centre has disappointed Punjab," he said.

 "The BJP always discriminates against Punjab and takes anti-Punjab decisions.
-Today's Budget is anti-Punjab and anti-farmers," he alleged.
+Today's Budget is anti-Punjab and anti-farmer," he alleged.